 Running through a lunar landscape, the road to the summit is called Mauna Loa Scenic Drive (or Mauna Loa Observatory Road).
-It’s a 17-mile (one way) roughly paved narrow road.
+It’s a 17-mile (one way) roughly paved narrow road built through lava.
 The Hawaiian name "Mauna Loa" means "Long Mountain".
-Don’t stuff your belly too much.
-Eventually, you might feel vomiting temptations while climbing circuitous roads at higher altitudes.
 The road was built in 1950's.
 Near the summit sits a premier atmospheric research called Mauna Loa Observatory.
 It measures the elements in the atmosphere that contribute to climate change.

 Is Mauna Loa road steep?